giantswarm/docs/src/content/getting-started/ca-certificate/index.md

 However, a possible simpler alternative is to let Firefox use the system keychain in addition.
 To enable this

-1. open the advanced preferences by typing the pseudo-URL `about:config` into the location bar.
+1. Open the advanced preferences by typing the pseudo-URL `about:config` into the location bar.
 2. Set the following two configuration variables to `true`:
    - `security.enterprise_roots.enabled`
    - `security.osclientcerts.autoload`